 Getting around in Madrid is easy and efficient, largely thanks to the city's excellent metro.
 Add Spain's famous high-speed train network to the mix, and expats can easily explore the wider region and the country as a whole.

 Public transport in Madrid

 Madrid’s metro reaches from the city centre into the outskirts and is one of the largest of its kind in the world.
 Stations are well distributed around the city and surrounding areas.
 There’s also a light rail system called the Cercanias, which works in conjunction with the underground metro but is a quicker option for getting around outside the city centre.
-To move around the city on the Metro, expats can buy a Multi card to top-up as they travel, and multiple people can also travel on one top-up card.
+To move around the city on the metro, expats can buy a Madrid Multi Card to top-up as they travel, and multiple people can also travel on one top-up card.

 There is a highly effective system of trains in Madrid that extends all the way to the country's extremities, but also to closer areas and suburbs.
 These local trains are often quicker than the metro.

 When it comes to longer journeys, living in Madrid puts expat residents at the epicentre of domestic travel.
 One advantage of this is the AVE, Spain's high-speed train, which travels to and from several of the country's largest cities.